OpenRefine/OpenRefine/docs/docs/technical-reference/workflow-execution/runner-interface.md

 The interface between runners and the application logic principally consists of the following interfaces:
 * `DatamodelRunner`, which is the main entry point of the implementation and lets instantiate other classes;
-* `GridState`, which represents the state of the project at some point in a workflow;
+* `Grid`, which represents the state of the project at some point in a workflow;
 * `ChangeData`, which represents some data fetched or generated during an operation, which is serialized separately.
-It can be joined with a `GridState` to generate a new state incorporating this change data.
+It can be joined with a `Grid` to generate a new state incorporating this change data.

-Both `GridState` and `ChangeData` are immutable: the grid or change data they represent cannot be modified through these interfaces.
+Both `Grid` and `ChangeData` are immutable: the grid or change data they represent cannot be modified through these interfaces.
 Instead, to transform them, one derives new instances of those interfaces.

 ## Stability